 Sunday Morning, Vienna-Style

-By Rick StevesVienna is a city with a rich culture you can almost inhale and a vivid history you can practically touch.
-As I walked out of my hotel on a Sunday morning, I decided to skip the sights and immerse myself in Vienna's wealth of cultural offerings.
+By Rick StevesVienna is a city with a rich culture and a vivid history that can be impressively rewarding to the well-prepared traveler.
+As I walked out of my hotel on one Sunday morning in Vienna, I decided to skip the sights and immerse myself in the city's wealth of cultural offerings — none of which break the bank.

 I kicked off my day with Mass at the Hofburg Palace's Imperial Music Chapel, where the Vienna Boys' Choir sings each Sunday morning throughout their season.
-I didn't actually see the boys — no one in the church did — as they sang like angels from the loft in the rear.
+I didn't actually see the boys as they sang like angels from the loft in the rear.
 But, just like you don't need to see the sun to know it's there on a gorgeous day, you don't need to watch the boys to enjoy their delicately beautiful music.
 Their voices blended perfectly with the scene in front of us: sunlight streaming through the windows, making it seem as if the Baroque starburst of gilded statuary was bursting over the altar.

 Energized, I ducked through a royal passageway to see a performance of the much-loved Lipizzaner stallions at the Spanish Riding School, in the emperor's Baroque riding hall.
 Known for their noble gait, these regal horses have changed shape with the tenor of the times: They were bred strong and stout during wars, and frilly and slender in more cultured eras.
 But they're always born black, fade to gray, and turn a distinctive white in adulthood.